Windsooon/blog/How I build the MVP.md

 ---

 Since I built my last MVP [Unicooo](https://unicooo.com/) using more than a year.
-Spending lots of time to add features I **Guess** users will need.So when I come up with the idea [YouTube classified](http://www.youtubeclassified.com/) and looking at my todo side-project list which contain more than 20 ideas.
+Spending lots of time to add features I **Guess** users will need.
+So when I come up with the idea [YouTube classified](http://www.youtubeclassified.com/) and looking at my todo side-project list which contain more than 20 ideas.

 I just wanna deploy it base on the standard by Harry Percival